 Introduction, Purposes of the information resource & Background, Audiences/Beneficiaries, Dedications of Support, and How to Use ‘The UK Nepali Community: A Transcultural thematic information resource‘ information resource website:

-‘The UK Nepali Community: A Transcultural thematic information resource‘ information resource has been created and enabled by the UK Nepal Friendship Society (Official Patron: H.E. the Ambassador of Nepal to the UK and Republic of Ireland), with information resource creation and related support dimensions and activities, including exhibition and dissemination, supported by the Heritage Lottery Fund (FUND).
+‘The UK Nepali Community: A Transcultural thematic information resource‘ information resource has been created and enabled by the UK Nepal Friendship Society (Official Patron: H.E. the Ambassador of Nepal to the UK and Republic of Ireland), with information resource creation and related support dimensions and activities, including exhibition and dissemination, supported by the Heritage Lottery Fund (HLF).

 This section of the website contains essential information, including the introduction section, that will enable all accessing the website cintent to gain the fullest benefit from the details the information resource contains.